 A leader doesn’t wear purple or maroon for the embroidered borders on his gown; he doesn’t use red or purple either for casual wear.
 During the summer, he wears a fine or coarse linen singlet, but never goes out without wearing an undergarment beneath it.
 He wears a black robe over a lambskin coat; a white robe over a fawn fur coat; and a yellow robe over a fox fur coat.
 His casual fur robes are long and have a shorter right sleeve.
 His nightgown is very long.
 He uses thick furs such as fox and badger as cushions.
-Except when he is in mourning, he can wear any type of adornment ornament on his girdle.
+Except when he is in mourning, he can wear any type of adornment on his girdle.
 Apart from his ceremonial robes, the layers of his other robes are cut to different lengths.
 At funerals, he doesn’t wear lambskin coats or black caps.
-On New Year’s Day, he attends court dressed in full court attire.
-(1)
+On the day of the Auspicious Moon Ceremony, he attends court dressed in full court attire.
+(1) (2)

 Even if the fashions have changed, dressing for success has never gone out of style.
 No matter whether it’s a Patagonia vest when you’re in Silicon Valley or a Savile Row suit when you’re in the City, you have to show that you’re one of the in-crowd and mean business.

 Just be grateful that managing your wardrobe is a lot simpler than it was in Confucius’s times.

 This article features a translation of Chapter 6 of Book 10 of the Analects of Confucius.
 You can read my full translation of Book 10 here.